 Will I Get Sick If I Take Elderberry Syrup?

-Keep in mind that while elderberry syrup is an excellent way to boost the immune system, it will not prevent every illness.
-In addition to taking elderberry syrup, I recommend that you focus on a diet high in protein, fruits, and vegetables and enjoy plentiful amounts of fresh air and sunshine as additional measures to combat sickness.
 Sleep is another powerful way to combat illness; aim to get at least 8 hours of quality sleep each night.
 I have found that focusing on diet, fresh air, exercise, sleep, and good supplements supports our bodies in a way to minimize sickness and shorten the duration of illness when we do get sick.

 What are the Ingredients in Elderberry Syrup?